 We have amazing tourism attractions.
-From the wildebeest migration, humpback whale migration, game viewing for the big five, cultural tourism and research.
+From the wildebeest migration, humpback whale migration, game viewing for the big five, cultural tourism, and research.
 It’s rich with resources to learn from and have fun.

 We have a national park in the center of our capital city.
 Which was once known as the city on the sun.
-But unfortunately that has changed with time.
+But unfortunately, that has changed with time.
 Due to climate change, overpopulation, pollution, land encroachment.

 Kenya is a land of almost everything.
 From arid and semi-arid areas.
-Wetlands and rain-forest.
+Wetlands and rainforest.
 The coast.
-Rivers, lakes and streams.
+Rivers, lakes, and streams.
 The equator cut across our country.

-Most tribes in our country still practice their tradition ways of living.
+Most tribes in our country still practice their traditional ways of living.
 Hence a good place to learn some of our cultural values.
 Some major cities like Nairobi, Nakuru, Mombasa, Kisumu, Eldoret, among others have embraced urbanization.
 And are mostly cosmopolitan.